 Is Unconscious Bias Hurting your Organization?

-Without considering the harm unconscious bias is causing your organization, you will never know if you risk falling behind in a rapidly diversifying workplace economy.
+Without considering the harm unconscious bias is causing your organization, you will never know if you risk falling behind in rapidly diversifying workplaces.
 Recent research shows that companies who are less focused on diversity consistently experience problems with innovation and productivity.

-It is important to recognize that there are two types of bias which influence how you interact with the world.
+It is important to recognize that there are two types of bias which influence how we interact with the world.
 The first type of bias is called conscious bias and it is based on influences that we are already aware of.
-This kind of bias would involve something like purposely avoiding someone because of their race, gender, creed, etc.
+This kind of bias would involve, for example, purposely avoiding someone because of their race, gender, or creed.

 The second type, unconscious bias, is an automatic process which occurs on a subconscious level.
+An example of this would be hiring tall males for leadership roles because you believe tall men make better leaders.
 Biases are completely healthy psychological responses and only become a problem when they begin to negatively affect those you interact with.
-A person might experience unconscious bias, for example, by letting someone they perceive as attractive skip them in line at the grocery store instead of someone else, all without actively considering why they have allowed this person to experience this favor rather than someone else.

 Before you panic, understand that everyone has unconscious bias.
-It is an entirely normal process that comes with having a human brain!
-However, it is important to be aware of how it affects the way you treat other people, particularly in the workplace.
+However, it is important to be aware of how it affects the way you treat others, particularly in the workplace.
 Most people who are acting on their unconscious biases are not even aware that they are doing so.

-In the modern world, factors that are affected by negative unconscious bias include:
+Factors that are negatively impacted by unconscious bias include:

-- Hiring – how you perceive someone based on race, gender, age, appearance, etc. can affect whether or not they are hired regardless of their skills and qualifications
+- Hiring – how you perceive someone based on race, gender, age, appearance, or other reasons can affect whether or not they are hired regardless of their skills and qualifications

 - Promotions – someone underqualified may receive a promotion rather than a more qualified candidate simply because you perceive them as more likeable or trustworthy due to your unconscious biases